betaflight/betaflight.com/docs/development/API/DisplayPort.md

 | column         | uint8 | Column on which to position the first character of the string  |
 | system_element | uint8 | System element to be rendered by the VTX/goggle/display device |

 `system_element` will be one of the following as defined by `displayPortSystemElement_e `.
 Once one MSP_DP_SYS sub-command has been received by the VTX/goggle/display device then the default system elements should no longer be displayed in their default locations, but only explicitly as directed by this command.
-In this way, the default behaviour is as before, but as soon as any system element is explicitly positioned these OSD elements behave just like any other and can be called up is specific locations by any given OSD profile.
+In this way, the default behavior is as before, but as soon as any system element is explicitly positioned these OSD elements behave just like any other and can be called up is specific locations by any given OSD profile.

 ```
 // System elements rendered by VTX or Goggles